ionzzu/CougSat1/README.md

 ## Description

 There are three sections in this project:
-1. [Attitude Determination and Control System (ADCS)](adcs): orients the satellite to a desirable position
+1. [Attitude Determination](attitude_estimation): algorithm to estimate attitude of the satellite
 2. [Engineering Drawings](engineering_drawings): drawings for existing CubeSat parts drawn to GD&T Drafting Standard
 3. [Helmholtz Coil Structure](helmholtz_coil_structure): a testing structure to produce a 3-dimensional region of uniform magnetic field

-## Installation

-- Clone the repository
+An introductory document I wrote for new team members to the ADCS team is included under [docs](docs)

 ## Acknowledgment